sai-d-build/circuit_stem/DOCS/CORE_REFACTORING.md

 Run the test suite again with `flutter test`.
 All tests should still pass.

 **You have successfully replaced a piece of the engine's core logic with your new, pure domain code, without breaking the application!**

 ---

-**Reason for Discarding:** This approach was deemed overly complex and introduced significant technical debt due to bidirectional translation, state synchronization issues, and over-engineering for the current application scale.
-It violated the KISS principle and created unnecessary layers of abstraction.

----